Finland under Swedish rule: Sweden loses Finland

-The Swedish attitude towards Finland
+Swedish attitude towards Finland

 The Swedish thought Finland was far away from the centre of power and from Stockholm.
 From Stockholm's point of view, inhabitants of the eastern part of the realm were seen as "the people of that country".
 Royal letters about matters relating to Finland told that information had been gathered "from that area" and people came from Finland "over here to Sweden".
 Landlords in Finland could be called to come "here to Sweden".
 People who ended up in Finland from Sweden felt they had arrived in a strange and foreign environment.
-For example, troops from Småland stationed in Vyborg rebelled in 1754 because they had not received the benefits usually given to Swedish troops stationed abroad.
+For example, troops from Småland stationed in Viipuri (Viborg) rebelled in 1754 because they had not received the benefits usually given to Swedish troops stationed abroad.
 They also felt that they were not required to defend Finland as it was not their home country.
 Governor-General Niels Bielke, who had arrived in Turku in the 1620s to strengthen the rule of the central power, described Finland as a repulsive land of barbarians, and the bishop Isaacus Rothovius felt he was "in the middle of scorpions and barbarians".

 Professor Michael Gyldenstolpe, who had moved from Växjö to Turku in 1640, repeatedly wrote to Per Brahe the Younger that as a Smålandian, he was "a foreigner in this country" and he felt sorry for "the moment he arrived in this country".
 Carl Johan Ljunggren, who had served in the Västmanland regiment in the Finnish War in 1808 described the Swedish-speaking people of the coast as similar to the common people of Sweden, but the peasants in the inner country as looking repulsive and impolite.
 They wore dome-shaped caps on their heads and leather boots on their feet.
 Living in smoke cabins had made their skin a dirty shade of brown and they spoke "incomprehensible gobbledygook".